Laila Rouass

-Laila Rouass (née Abdesselam) is a British actress.
+Laila Rouass (née Abdesselam; born 22 June 1971) is a British actress.
 She is best known for her portrayals of Amber Gates in Footballers' Wives (2004–2006) and Sahira Shah in Holby City (2011–2012, 2021).
 She has also starred in Primeval and Spooks and been a contestant on Strictly Come Dancing, in which she finished fourth.

+Early life

+Laila Abdesselam was born on 22 June 1971 to an Indian mother and a Moroccan father, she grew up with six siblings in Tower Hamlets in the East End of London.
+She was raised Muslim but is now non-practising, although she calls the Islamic faith an important part of her identity.

 Career

 Rouass worked as a VJ on Channel V in India in the 1990s.
 While on Channel V, she appeared in a music video for the band Colour Blind, directed by the then creative head of the channel, Shamin Desai.

-After moving back to the UK, Rouass became famous for playing the role of Bollywood actress Amber Gates in the cult ITV1 series Footballers' Wives between 2004 and 2006 and, albeit briefly, on the ITV2 spin-off series Footballers' Wives: Extra Time.
-She also played recurring roles on the British soaps Family Affairs and Hollyoaks, as well as appearing in episodes of I Dream, Casualty and Meet the Magoons.
-She starred alongside Meera Syal in the television adaptation of Syal's novel, Life Isn't All Ha Ha Hee Hee.
+After moving back to the UK, Rouass became famous for playing the role of Bollywood actress Amber Gates in the cult ITV1 series Footballers' Wives between 2004 and 2006 and, albeit briefly, in the ITV2 spin-off series Footballers' Wives: Extra Time.
+She also played recurring roles in the British soaps Family Affairs and Hollyoaks, as well as appearing in episodes of I Dream, Casualty and Meet the Magoons.
+She starred alongside Meera Syal in the television adaptation of Syal's novel Life Isn't All Ha Ha Hee Hee.

 Rouass was ranked No.87 and No.69 on FHM 100 Sexiest Women in the World 2004 and FHM 100 Sexiest Women in the World 2005 respectively.

 In 2009 she appeared as Egyptologist Sarah Page in the third series of the ITV science-fiction series Primeval.
-She left the show when location of filming was changed to Dublin, for series four and five, saying it would be hard to continue participating as she was a single parent.
+She left the show when the location of filming was changed to Dublin for series four and five, saying it would be hard to continue participating, for she was a single parent; and her character was subsequently killed off-screen between the third and fourth series.

-In spring of 2010, Rouass announced that she will be making a film about Leila Khaled, who led the hijacking of a flight from Rome to Athens in 1969.
+In spring of 2010, Rouass announced that she would be making a film about Leila Khaled, who led the hijacking of a flight from Rome to Athens in 1969.
 Rouass stated she had funding for the film.

 She played Maya Lahan, a regular character introduced in the ninth series of BBC One drama Spooks which broadcast from September 2010.
 She guest starred as the evil Colonel Karim in The Sarah Jane Adventures in October 2010.
 Rouass then joined the cast of the BBC medical drama Holby City, appearing from February 2011 as registrar Sahira Shah.
 She left Holby City on 17 April 2012, after just 14 months on the show, to take a break to spend time with her family.
 She returned to the role of Sahira Shah on 9 February 2021.